RescueSocial/SNA-AH-Case-Twitter/README.md

 Twitter - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Technologists.
 - Analysis and data of timelines, accounts, peaks, wordclouds, hashtags, top shared urls, are included.

-Twitter is the most studied platform, so obtaining analysis on it was relatively fast with previous models already created.
+Twitter is the most studied platform, so after a cyber intelligence researcher collected data with APIs, then obtaining analysis on it was relatively fast with previous models already created.
 <br>3 Udacity graduates in data analysis studied the years 2018, 2019, 2020, and 2021 for peaks, anomolalies, and new account layers.
 They used machine learning and botometer to create botscores.
 <br><b>New accounts created each month and day correlate to peaks on Twitter</b>